BrooksResearchGroup-UM/FastMBAR/docs/source/dialanine_PMF.rst

 2. Run umbrella sampling
 ------------------------

-We run umbrella sampling for two dianaline dihedrals: dihedral :math:`\psi` with atom indices of 4-6-8-14 and dihedral :math:`\phi` with atom indices of 6-8-14-16.
+We run umbrella sampling for two dialanine dihedrals: dihedral :math:`\psi` with atom indices of 4-6-8-14 and dihedral :math:`\phi` with atom indices of 6-8-14-16.
-Both dihedrals are split into multiple windows and in each window, the two dihedrals are restrainted around a center using a harmonic biasing potential.
+Both dihedrals are split into multiple windows and in each window, the two dihedrals are restrained around a center using a harmonic biasing potential.
 In this script, we run simulations in each window sequentially, but they can be run in parallel if you have a computer cluster with multiple nodes.